sammi-turner/Blog/noob-faqs.md

 Is that web development? games? embedded systems? machine learning, a simple terminal application or something else entirely?

-Once you have identified your broad area of interest, type "beginner [area of interest] projects" into your favourite search engine.
+Once you have identified your broad area of interest, type "beginner projects" with a search term for that area of interest into your favourite search engine and take a look at the suggestions you get back.

 Q. I keep hearing jokes about programmers googling solutions to problems, looking up the answer and copy-pasting code from Stack Overflow.
 Is there any truth to this?